feranmiabiodun/Customer-Support-AI-Agent/README.md

 * **Separation of concerns:** parsing, UI execution, API adapters, LLM mocks, and the CLI dispatcher are distinct responsibilities — making each file focused and easy to review for its role.
 * **Testability:** unit tests can import and patch single modules (e.g., parser) without running the whole system; this enables deterministic offline tests for graders.
-* **Maintainability & extensibility:** provider configs live in `providers/` so adding a new service requires only a JSON file, not code restructuring.
+* **Maintainability & extensibility:** provider configs live in `providers` so adding a new service requires only a JSON file, not code restructuring.
 * **Reviewer ergonomics:** a single `run_create_ticket.py` entrypoint gives a low-friction path; the rest of the codebase is visible and organized so a grader can inspect architecture and tradeoffs quickly.

 ---